top of page

 - You are non-professional (not making money from these races)

-- Your race car is road legal and you have paperwork to prove it - You are towing your race car yourself, with a private car/motorhome (with paperwork) - You are not carrying wheels, tools and spares (consumables like grease, fuel, oil are fine and do not require a carnet).
+- Your race car is road legal, you plan to use it on the road and you have paperwork to prove it - You are towing your race car yourself, with a private car/motorhome (with paperwork) - You are not carrying wheels, tools and spares (consumables like grease, fuel, oil are fine and do not require a carnet).

-- Crossing to Holland, evidence suggest a Dutch crossing may be less likely to incur an issue with customs.
+- Crossing to Holland, evidence suggest a Dutch crossing may be less likely to incur an issue with customs, although recent experience has shown the French crossing to be ok too.

 - Trying the relatively new Temporary Importation Relief method. - Paperwork showing your return crossing.
 You are a tourist, on holiday, during which you will also be driving your car an amateur sporting event, with no prize money or reward.